Devorah Baron: Literary career

 When the Bialik Prize for writing was first established in Israel in 1934, she was its first recipient.
 She later was awarded the Rupin Prize in 1944 and the Brenner Prize for literature in 1951.

 Although she wrote and published throughout her life, she went through two phases, first as an active, socially daring young woman, and then as a recluse.

 When she was ailing and dependent on others, she referred to some of her earlier stories as “rags”.
 The common thread throughout her life was her dedication to the art of writing.
-"Seclusion" is not an exaggeration: She chose "not to step foot out of her house" even for her husband's funeral, although one eyewitness reported, "I saw her descend three steps and return to her house."
+"Seclusion" is not an exaggeration: She chose "not to set foot out of her house" even for her husband's funeral, although one eyewitness reported, "I saw her descend three steps and return to her house."
 During this period she remained intellectually sharp and continued to write, composing "a group of stories depicting the world as seen through the window of an 'invalid's room' ("Be-Lev ha-Kerakh," in Parashiyyot)".
 Rachel Shazar notes that her stories, "animated by a deep empathy for the weak and the innocent," reflect profound learning: "No other woman writer in Israel was as familiar with the sources of Judaism as Devorah Baron."

 During the latter part of her life she did some important literary translations into Hebrew, including Gustave Flaubert’s Madame Bovary.
 Though part of the Zionist movement, she wrote much about village life in the shtetls of Lithuania, "sometimes in near-poetic tones."

+Commemoration

+In Israel, there is a street named after her in the City Rishon LeZion.